Stephen King says, about life as a writer:

 That made people much more price conscious.

-And when I actually did the math, even charging 35€ an hour for private lessons wouldn’t change my life too much – if I still had to go across town on the metro to get there.
+And when I actually did the math, even charging 35€ an hour for private lessons wouldn’t change my life too much – especially if I still had to go across town on the metro to get there.

 Even in the best case, I’d only be able to work 20 hours a week.
 And the best case was far from certain.